-Trackday Trophy is a series designed for production and production-based saloon, hatchback and sports cars - with an emphasis on having fun.
+Trackday Trophy is a series designed for solo drivers or teams-of-two drivers, in production and production-based saloon, hatchback and sports cars.

-MSVT’s aim was to create a series that was enjoyable for all concerned, so at the end of the 2009 season Trackday Trophy was launched.
-The series has a feel-good atmosphere and this has filtered down through the teams that have got involved since its inception.
+Run by MSV Trackdays, the aim was to create a series that was enjoyable for all, so at the end of the 2009 season Trackday Trophy was launched.
+The series has a friendly, feel-good atmosphere on and off the race track, with an emphasis on having a good time.

 Historically, Trackday Trophy regulations have required at least one of the possible two drivers per team to be a novice (with fewer than six previous races), but following a revision of the rules this is no longer the case!
 This exciting change now means that all of our new drivers and teams can share the knowledge and experience of the existing crop of Trackday Trophy racers.

-The races are designed with a mandatory pit stop to facilitate teams of two drivers.
-This allows the cost of running the car to be shared - together with the excitement!
-Solo entries are also accepted.
+Races are designed with a mandatory pit stop to facilitate teams of two drivers.
+This allows the cost of running the car to be shared - along with the excitement!
+Solo entries are of course also accepted.

 Class B: 151 – 175 bhp/tonne